MJoergen/nexys4ddr/offloader/Episodes/ep04_-_Network_Protocols/README.md

 the associated multiplexing when accessing a variable range of bits in a large vector.

+## Byte-ordering

+Experience has shown me that it is necessary to consider byte-ordering.
+There is no right or wrong, only you have to document what you decide.

 ## Validation in hardware

 Our design can still not send any frames, and can still not do anything meaningfull